 As I’m sure you all know by now, Google crawls through links.
 To give more 'SEO juice' to key pages, then, they need to be found instantly; not after a crawler has followed three links or more.

-The logic of your website and how you connect it all together will play a big role in 2020.
+The logic of your website and how you connect it all together will play a big role in the next decade.

 4. Country code TLD

-A country-code top-level domain will play a large role in getting higher up those SERPs in 2020.
+A country-code top-level domain will play a large role in getting higher up those SERPs.
 In short, having an ‘example.fr’ (for French companies) or an ‘example.it’ (for Italian companies) domain will help you index higher on Google for these specific markets.